With hundreds of top-selling cars to choose from, it can be hard to sift through all the different options when shopping for a new car.

 - The petrol V6 engine is on the thirsty side

-Jockeying for position with the Toyota Hilux as Australia’s top-selling vehicle, the Ranger is a perfect option for families wanting space and cabin comfort or anyone requiring a tough, practical ute that can tote (or tow) a hefty load.
+Jockeying for position with the Toyota Hilux as Australia’s top-selling ute, the Ford Ranger is a perfect option for families wanting space and cabin comfort or anyone requiring a tough, practical ute that can tote (or tow) a hefty load.

-- Super-versatile — handles everything from snow and mud to freeway marathons
+- Super-versatile handling everything from mud to everyday roads

 - Brilliant for towing and hauling